TheDevApprentice/real-time-chat/server/Express/Readme.md

 ## Database & Drivers

 SQLite is the default (schema initialized automatically).
-Postgres/MySQL adapters are wired via the factory but may be placeholders until fully implemented.
+MySQL adapters are wired via the factory but may be placeholders until fully implemented.
 See `ARCHITECTURE.md` for driver selection and environment variables.

 ---